-Access Aspiration is an employability programme designed to provide careers support and guidance for 16 –18 year old young Londoners who are making key decisions about their future careers but struggle to make links with employers.
-The programme aims to increase social mobility by broadening young people’s understanding of the workplace and increasing confidence, resilience and knowledge.
+Our Access Aspiration programme is designed to tackle these issues by providing careers support and guidance for young Londoners who are making key decisions about their future, but struggling to make links with employers.

 We have worked with a network of over 100 prestigious London employers, such as the Bank of England, EE, Network Rail, the Metropolitan Police, NHS Imperial College Hospitals, BBC and Twitter, to provide a unique menu of opportunities to young Londoners at a critical point in their education.
 Over the last few years, these organisations have provided structured work experience and industry insight days for thousands of students and helped them make more sense of the London labour market.

 We also work with London schools to offer interview preparation and speed networking sessions for their students.

 For more details on working together, please get in touch.